coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 - Static site generation using Jamstack (SSG)
 - focusing on WebGL, mobile, desktop, and even the terminal

-By the end of this blog, if you follow alog, You should have a functioning Vue.js application running on a local server that renders quick feedback in-browser while you work using hot module reloading with Webpack.
+By the end of this blog, if you follow along, You should have a functioning Vue.js application running on a local server that renders quick feedback in-browser while you work using hot module reloading with Webpack.

 <br>